Top Malaysian court orders ex-PM Najib to begin final appeal | Politics

 - Malaysia

-Malaysia's top court ordered former Prime Minister Najib Razak to begin his final appeal Tuesday after rejecting his request to throw out his graft conviction and 12-year sentence over potential judicial bias.
+Malaysia's top court ordered former Prime Minister Najib Razak on Tuesday to begin his final appeal in two days after rejecting his request that it throw out his graft conviction and 12-year sentence over alleged judicial bias.
 Najib has sought to introduce new evidence that would spark a retrial on grounds that the high court judge who convicted him may be biased due to his previous job at a bank that provided financial services to the 1Malaysia Development Berhad state fund.

 Chief Justice Maimun Tuan Mat said the court couldn't find any link between Nazlan's previous role at the bank and the charges against Najib that could lead to a real danger of bias.
-She also said some of the proposed additional evidence the defense is seeking was already available during trial and in any case, was irrelevant to the charges.
+She also said some of the proposed additional evidence the defense is seeking was already available during trial and in any case is irrelevant to the charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)